zinggAI/SnowflakeMigration/README.md

 1. Update source environment and destination environment details in SnowflakeConnSource.properties and SnowflakeConnDest.properties
 2. Input details such as name of the project, data source, name of the data source.
-3. run 'python copy_data.py' to copy data from one Snowflake environment to another.
+3. run `python copy_data.py` to copy data from one Snowflake environment to another.

 # References: